shaunsmith/functionslab/vm.md

 Double click on `Terminal` to open a terminal.
 Do *not* update when prompted, this is not necessary.

-When running "$ sudo -s" the password is "demo"
+The password for sudo is demo.